-This one was an imagined concoction years ago.
-But when I created it for a story a few Christmases back I knew it would make it to the top ranks.
-I loved that I could mix the flavors of a rich, homemade caramel with that genius combination of spices we use in gingerbread cookies, spice cake and all things holiday.
+I loved that I could mix the flavors of a rich, homemade caramel sauce with that genius combination of spices we use in gingerbread cookies, spice cake and all things holiday.
 Oh this is so good! (if I do say so myself)

-If it lasts long enough, and you haven’t drizzled it on everything in sight or dipped every solid piece of food in it–this sauce makes the best gift.
+If it lasts long enough, and you haven't drizzled it on everything in sight, or dipped every solid piece of food in it--this sauce makes the best gift.
 Tell people it's great as an ice cream sauce, and wonderful to dip apples in.
 I also love it drizzled on apple pie, apple dumplings, sandwiched between cookies, on cheesecake or right off the spoon!

 - 3 cups sugar